GabCopetti/Goodreads_Ratings_ML_Project/README.md

 If the file is not placed in the current directory, the path needs to be specified like path/to/requirements.txt.

-If using an environment in Anaconda, the command
+If using an environment in Anaconda, the command:

 **conda install --file requirements.txt**